Eric Steinbach

-Eric Steinbach (born April 4, 1980) is a former American football guard who played for nine seasons in the National Football League (NFL).
-He played college football for the University of Iowa, and earned consensus All-American honors.
-He was selected by the Cincinnati Bengals in the second round of the 2003 NFL Draft.
+Eric Steinbach (born April 4, 1980) is an American former professional football player who was a guard for nine seasons in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, and earned consensus All-American honors.
+He was selected by the Cincinnati Bengals in the second round of the 2003 NFL draft.
 He played for the Bengals from 2003 to 2006 and the Cleveland Browns from 2007 to 2011.

-Early years
+Early life

 Steinbach was born in Joliet, Illinois.
 He attended Providence Catholic High School in New Lenox, and played for the Providence Catholic Celtics high school football team.
 He helped his team to a 50-game winning streak and four consecutive state championships.
 As a senior, he had 46 tackles, 55 assists, and a school record 26 quarterback sacks on his way to being named conference most valuable player and first-team all-state.
 One of the top high school players in the country, he was named Super Prep and PrepStar all-American.